ethan-nelson/bartiromo/README.md

 ## Feedback and Forthcoming Improvements

 There's a lot on the docket still to be added to this.
-First in line are the inclusion of tutorials for projects, customizable image sizes, and the ability to change the type of result (namely only yes-no and free text).
+First in line are the inclusion of customizable image sizes and the ability to change the type of classification (namely only yes-no and free text).

 If you have any immediate feedback or run into problems, feel free to open an issue on GitHub or send me an email: git@ethan-nelson.com